MuaazAttari/UnifiedBookProject/spec-kit/DEPLOYMENT.md

 - Clear npm cache: `npm cache clean --force`
 - Delete node_modules and reinstall: `rm -rf node_modules && npm install`

-#### 4. OpenAI API Issues
+#### 4. Cohere API Issues
-- Verify API key is valid and has sufficient quota
+- Verify COHERE_API_KEY is valid and has sufficient quota
-- Check OpenAI service status
+- Check Cohere service status
-- Verify network connectivity to OpenAI endpoints
+- Verify network connectivity to Cohere endpoints
+- Ensure using the correct embedding model (embed-english-v3.0)

+#### 5. Qdrant Vector Database Issues
+- Verify QDRANT_URL and QDRANT_API_KEY are correctly set
+- Check that the collection exists and is properly configured for 1024-dim vectors
+- Verify sufficient storage space for embeddings
+- Check that the vector dimension matches Cohere's output (1024)

+#### 6. RAG System Issues
+- Ensure documentation has been properly indexed using `python manage.py reindex`
+- Check that the RAG endpoints are accessible and properly configured
+- Verify that chunking is working correctly for long documents

 ### Debugging Production Issues
 1. Check application logs in the `logs/` directory